"Appoint an integration strategist"

 – With every added system, the solution becomes increasingly complex.
 It becomes particularly clear in the public sector, which is hampered by activities that are organized and operate in culverts.

 With every added system, the solution becomes increasingly complex.
-It becomes particularly clear in the public sector, which is hampered by activities that are organized and operate in culverts
+This becomes particularly clear in the public sector, which is hampered by activities that are organized and operate in culverts.

 – Appoint a person responsible for the integration work who develops an integration strategy.
 Integrating different systems is common today, but will become a basic requirement for all businesses in the future.
 A person is needed who has the overall responsibility for how the data exchange between different systems should look, who understands what it means in practice and who can explain in an educational way to other members of the organization what secure and efficient data management requires.